• Skip to primary navigation

 Place the tray with the nuts in the middle of your oven (for even heat distribution) and roast for 8-10 minutes.

-Step 2 - Prepare Ingredients
+Step 2 - Prepare Remaining Ingredients

-While your almonds are happily roasting away, you can wash your rocket, remove any damaged or wilted leaves, then either pat dry or spin in a salad spinner to remove excess water.
+While your almonds are happily roasting away, you can wash your rocket, remove any damaged or wilted leaves.

-Wash your apricots and pat dry, cut in half to remove the stone and cut into quarters.
-I have some step-by-step instructions on how to cut stone fruits in my White Peach Salad post.
+Wash your apricots and pat dry, cut them in half to remove the stone and cut into quarters.

 Place your rocket leaves, apricot quarters, and crumbled feta in a large mixing bowl, season with sea salt and cracked black pepper and add the olive oil.